 Things to look up and google: Unreal architectural vizualization.
 RTX graphics cards and real time reflections in game engines. if you are doing product viz, you will most likely want some kinda of fluid simulation tool under your belt too.
 It will let you making swirly liquid stuff around juice boxes etc..

 Basically here your job would be to make stuff move in an realistic and appealing manner.
 This could be characters, cars, particles, crowds ( although crowds is a bit more of a simulation thing).
-Would reccomend to read up on the 12 principles of animation, and then start applying that to everything you can.
+Would recommend to read up on the 12 principles of animation, and then start applying that to everything you can.
 Start with small basic stuff, like cubes, post boxes, fridges etc.. then move onto stuff with more moving parts.

 This can also be applied to just text and camera moves.
 And just abstract shapes.

 This is also a very vast field, which has many sections in it.
-Modelling/sculpting/retopology, texturing, Grooming ( hair fur), clothes creating/simulation, rigging ( putting bones and stuff in), animating ( blocking, cleaning up, adding detail)
+Modelling/sculpting/retopology, texturing, Grooming ( hair fur), clothes creating/simulation, rigging ( putting bones and stuff in), animating ( blocking, cleaning up, adding detail) Danny Mac Has a great video about the process and what it involves

 Abstract stuff for animation